akkadotnet/getakka.net/README.md

 The live site http://GetAkka.NET will be redeployed whenever a change is made to this repository.
 This can take a few minutes as we use a free build server.

+## Making style changes
+Edit the appropriate file in `/_scss`.
+The SCSS files then get compiled automatically by `grunt-contrib-compass` into the `screen.css` file.

 ## Contributing to the documentation

 Contributions to the wiki documentation can be done in a few different ways;